Estimated time: 3 minutes read

 Programming Smart Contracts is not just about implementing a specific business logic or protocol on the blockchain.
 Given their immutable nature and the management of valuable digital assets, it is essential to follow a set of rules and criteria to ensure, as much as possible, the security and efficiency of the deployed code, generating trust among the developer and user community.

-The set of best practices encompasses various aspects, from style conventions in source code writing to optimizations in gas consumption, secure Ether transfers, and intensive testing.
+The set of best practices encompasses various aspects, from style conventions in source code writing to optimizations in gas consumption, secure Ether transfers, intensive testing…

 Do you regularly follow best practices and criteria in your Smart Contract programming?
 Do you have any guide you can share?
 Do you use any tools that make the work easier?
 I invite you to share your experiences.